kbrowngithub/liri-node-app/README.md

                 - (if no artist is given display message to the user with an example)
                 - BandsInTown lookup
-                    - Parse, Log, and Display data
+                    - Parse, Log, and Display data -exit

         - spotify-this
             - prompt for song
                 - (if no song is given default to "The Sign")
                 - Spotify lookup
                     - Parse, Log, and Display data
+                    - exit

         - movie-this
             - prompt for movie
                 - (if no movie is given default to "Mr. Nobody")
                 - OMDB lookup
                     - Parse, Log, and Display data
+                    - exit

         - do-what-it-says (randomly selects one of the 3 commands listed in random.txt)
             - get a command from random.txt (command will be one of the 3 listed above)
-                - run the command in the Liri app
+                - run the command in the Liri app (go-to one of the 3 commands above)

-    end

 ```